Oct. 16 − 25, 2020

 Open the door to hidden architectural gems all over Chicago.
-For one weekend only each year, the Chicago Architecture Center hosts one of the largest architecture events in the world — Open House Chicago.
-Now in its ninth year, this free public event gives you behind-the-scenes access to the greatest spaces and places in Chicago, including members-only clubs, private residences, and other areas not normally open to the public.
+The Chicago Architecture Center hosts one of the largest architecture events in the world — Open House Chicago.
+Now in its 10th year, this free public event gives you behind-the-scenes access to the greatest spaces and places in Chicago, including members-only clubs, private residences, and other areas not normally open to the public.

 About Open House Chicago

 Explore iconic and under-the-radar architectural gems all over Chicago.
 Just drop in during event hours, which are typically 10 a.m. to 5 p.m. both Saturday and Sunday (check individual site listings for exact times).

 In 2019, over 350 Open House Chicago sites in 39 different neighborhoods will opened their doors for the weekend, including:

 - Sky Chapel: The tallest church building in the world

 - Unity Temple: A Frank Lloyd Wright-designed UNESCO Heritage Site